CesiumGS/gltf-pipeline/README.md

 npm run build
 ```

+## Limitations

+This tool is still in development.
+We plan on adding additional features like gzip compression, AO baking, and other functionality.

 ## Contributions

 Pull requests are appreciated!
 Please use the same [Contributor License Agreement (CLA)](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/CONTRIBUTING.md) and [Coding Guide](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Documentation/Contributors/CodingGuide/README.md) used for [Cesium](http://cesiumjs.org/).